The Post - The Paper That Digs Deeper!

 Many organizations paid glowing tribute to the papers 20th anniversary.
 Among such ones was the Sourthen African Centre for Constructive Resolution of Disputes (SACCORD)

 The 20 years have been a period of perseverance, activism, and hard work, promoting press freedom and helping to build the multiparty democratic dispensation.

 The paper was launched on 26th July 1991 as a weekly Friday newspaper.
-Now it comes out daily and has weekend editions such as Weekend Post, Education Post and Post Lifestyle.
+Now it comes out daily and has weekend editions such as Weekend Post

 The Paper is Zambias leading independent newspaper.
 The offices are on No. 36 Bwinjimfumu road in Rhodespark.
 The paper has also offices in about 15 districts.
 It has advanced from a newspaper with 15 people to now employing over 300 full-time staff and a good number of part-time staff, correspondents, casuals and street vendors across the width and breath of Zambia.